 As I’ve written in several other posts, I spent over a decade devoted to the academic life.
-And for someone prowling around an English Department, that meant reading A LOT of literary fiction and scholarship about it.
+And for someone prowling around an English Department, that meant reading A LOT of literary fiction.

 The further I went, the more interest I cultivated in contemporary works, leaving other literary categories behind.
 It was like I’d said,